|Background of this handbook||Right to Information Act. 2005 (RTI Act)|

 Manual 8: A statement of the boards, councils, committees

-The minutes of the meetings of the Board, Senate, Finance Committee and Building & Works Committee are available in the Institute Library.
+The minutes of the meetings of the Board, Senate, Finance Committee and Building & Works Committee are available on the Institute Website.

 Manual 9: The directory of its employees and its officials